Apollo Image Archive Banner Image

 The Scans

-An important aspect of this project is the effort to record as much of the information content of the film very as possible.
-Scans are being acquired with a Leica DSW700 photogrammetric scanner allowing for very high geometric and radiometric fidelity.
-In addition, the films are being scanned at very high spatial resolutions (up to 200 pixels/mm) and an extended bit depth (14-bit A/D) in order to insure that as much of the information content of the film is preserved.
+An important aspect of this project is the effort to record as much of the information content of the film as possible.
+Scans are acquired with a Leica DSW700 photogrammetric scanner allowing for very high geometric and radiometric fidelity.
+In addition, the films are scanned at very high spatial resolutions (up to 200 pixels/mm) and an extended bit depth (14-bit A/D) in order to insure that as much of the information content of the film is preserved.

 Camera